apache/parquet-format/Geospatial.md

 For `GEOGRAPHY` types, X and Y values are restricted to the canonical ranges of [-180, 180] for X and [-90, 90] for Y.

+When `GeospatialStatistics` is present, writers must omit zmin and zmax if and only if there are zero non-NaN Z values in the column chunk, and must omit mmin and mmax if and only if there are zero non-NaN M values.
+The bounding box must be omitted entirely if and only if there are zero non-NaN X values or zero non-NaN Y values in the column chunk.
+If Z or M values are missing, the writer may still include a bounding box using only the available dimensions.

+Readers may interpret the absence of a bounding box, zmin/zmax, or mmin/mmax as an indication that all corresponding values are null, and may use this information to skip data during predicate evaluation.
+For example, a reader may skip a row group if the bounding box is absent, indicating that all X and Y coordinates are null.

 ```thrift
 struct BoundingBox {
   1: required double xmin;